The NGO sector has several distinctive characteristics that, on occasion, cause internal conflicts.

 Conflict can devolve into toxicity and dysfunctionality or evolve into greater resilience and program effectiveness.
 How conflict is managed matters.
 The study’s authors highlight that four elements—leadership, organization culture, conflict process, and relationships—can transform conflict into opportunity and support positively adapting to a turbulent world.

-In the webinar, we explored the first element of conflict competence—leadership—with Upside of Conflict co-author Dr. Alan Fowler.
+Following up on the webinar, we explored the first element of conflict competence—leadership—with Upside of Conflict co-author Dr. Alan Fowler.
 Dr. Fowler emphasizes three essential aspects of leadership that support a conflict-competent nonprofit development organization.
 We created a printable check-list to keep focus on developing these abilities.

 1. Consciously establish a supportive organization environment for dealing with conflict constructively.